BHT321/MOFs_Synthesis_Condition_Extraction/Code/README.md

     More details in `CSD_MOFs_density_predition/README.md`

 5. UiO66_MOFs_surface_area_prediction
-    The code is used to process the extraction results of 261 WoS-UiO66 MOFs.
-By cleansing data, the extraction results are used to train random forest model to predict MOFs surface area.
+    The code is used to process the extraction results of 261 WoS-UiO66 MOFs and prepare formatted data for surface area prediction.
     More details in `UiO66_MOFs_surface_area_prediction/README.md`
 ## Requirement
 **Operation system**: Ubuntu 20.04